 He was one of the greatest scientists who made discoveries to awe the world even today.
 In this very observatory, he calculated the length of one year, i.e. the time the Earth makes its turn around the sun.

 His precision was amazing.
 In the 15th century, he made a calculation that differs from the one we know today by only 60 seconds.

 Take your time to walk around and imagine how it might have been to be a scientist at least four centuries ahead of your time without even knowing it.

-The battles in Russia continued, and Stalingrad fell under infamous siege.
-At that point, even communist leader Stalin started to believe it has something to do with Timur and he decided to get the remains back to Samarkand.
+The battles in Russia continued, and Stalingrad fell under the infamous siege.
+At that point, even communist leader Stalin started to believe it had something to do with Timur, and he decided to get the remains back to Samarkand.

 And guess what.
 A month later, Russians won the Battle of Stalingrad and started to push the Nazis back.

-Samarkand is truly a magnificent, mysterious and almost magical place that a traveller must visit at least once in a lifetime.
+Samarkand is truly a magnificent, mysterious, and almost magical place that every true traveler must visit at least once in a lifetime.

-Mosques, mausoleums, madrassah’s, bazaars all add-in value as a proof that Samarkand once definitely was a centre of the world.
+Mosques, mausoleums, madrassahs, bazaars are all proof that Samarkand was once definitely a center of the world.

 Exploring it all will give you a great understanding of the history of Samarkand, which can only make your trip more memorable and meaningful.